rivertechlabs/babyturbidity/README.md

 | AA batteries | | 3 |

 ## Code
 The senseBox uses the Arduino framework so the Arduino library is a good place to start with example codes for [SD card usage](https://github.com/arduino-libraries/SD).
 Or the Adafruit library for the [ADC](https://github.com/adafruit/Adafruit_ADS1X15).
 SenseBox also has example codes for each of their products.
-But I have also included the (very basic) code that we uploaded to this turbidity sensor.
+But I have also included the (very basic) code to obtain the turbidity in the folder Codes called "turbidityCalibrated_sensebox.ino.

+If you would like to read out from the temperature and/or humidity sensor then you can check out Codes/temperature_humidity.ino.
+And if you would like to save to an SD card then check out Codes/SD_temp.ino.

 ## Calibration
-To calibrate the sensor(s), follow the procedure outlined in the folder Calibration.
+To calibrate the sensor(s), follow the procedure outlined in Calibration/calibration.pdf.
 Below you can see an example of the calibration curve our students obtained (LEFT) and the polynomials they fitted to their curves (RIGHT).
 <img src="Calibration/calibration_figure.PNG" width="1000">

 ## Correlation with sunlight